dearing/registry/readme.md

 # Registry

-Dead simple account management with Java Web Tokens (JWT).
+Simple account management with Java Web Tokens (JWT).

 ## About